daxslab/yii2-uploader-behavior/README.md

 ```

 This is the simplest way of usage.
-It will look for all attributes with a `file` or `image` validation rule
+It will look for all attributes with a `file` or `image` validation rule.
-and upload the file specified with an `ActiveField::fileInput()` field.

 ```php
 public function rules()